Stable moduli spaces of odd-dimensional manifold triads: Pairs of spaces and manifolds.

-\begin{rmk} In the context above, note that $M\backslash \nu(\attach_W)\cong N\backslash \nu(\belt_W)$, where $\nu(-)$ denotes an open tubular neighborhood.
-This follows by definition of handle attachments.
-Thus, given a submanifold of $M$ which is disjoint from $\attach_W$ we can consider it as a submanifold of $N$ by choosing a small enough tubular neighborhood of $\attach_W$ and taking the image under the diffeomorphism described above. \end{rmk}
+\begin{rmk} In the context above, note that there exists a diffeomorphism $\phi:M\backslash \nu(\attach_W)\cong N\backslash \nu(\belt_W)$, where $\nu(-)$ denotes an open tubular neighborhood.
+This follows by the definition of handle attachments.
+Thus, given a submanifold of $M$ which is disjoint from $\attach_W$ we can consider it as a submanifold of $N$ by choosing a small enough tubular neighborhood of $\attach_W$ and taking the image under $\phi$. \end{rmk}